If you are building a home in North Texas, one decision you’ll make is front-and-center. Should you seed your lawn from scratch or have sod installed?

 There is some groundwork in advance: lightly tilling and leveling the lawn (if necessary), and adding soil amendments if required.
 If you’re replacing an old lawn, you’ll need to have the existing grass removed.
 The same preparation steps go for seeding, so not one or the other gets a leg up.

-Sod is significantly more expensive than seeding a lawn.
+Sod is significantly more expensive than seeding a lawn in North Texas.
 You do pay for instant gratification—but having a new, healthy lawn in place can be worth the price.
 Often, the decision to sod vs. seed a brand-new lawn depends on the size of the property.

 When repairing a damaged lawn, sod can be beneficial because you’ll fill in gaps or failing sections of lawn instantly as opposed to waiting for seeds to grow into those empty spaces and dealing with a patchy-looking lawn for a period of at least six weeks.